Lingnan University’s MSc in Marketing and International Business trains students for global business

 Changing with the Times

-The technological advances of the past 10 years, along with the internet, have irrevocably changed our lives, if not our entire civilisation.
+The technological advances of the past 10 years, along with the internet, have irrevocably changed our lives, if not our entire civilization.
 The pace of life is faster than ever, as are our communications.
 Everyone around the world, be it a friend or a merchandiser, can be “connected” by a few clicks.
 Globalisation, digitalisation and technology are, in turn, rapidly transforming the business world.

 Meeting the Demand for Jobs in Hong Kong

-“International business comprises a large and growing portion of the world’s total business,” says Prof Ling Peng, Programme Director of Master of Science in Marketing and International Business programme.
+“International business comprises a large and growing portion of the world’s total business,” says Prof Ling Peng, the former Programme Director of Master of Science in Marketing and International Business programme.
 “Almost all companies, large or small, are engaged in international trade and business.
 Most of them sell their products to suppliers from foreign countries, and compete against products and services that come from abroad.
 From a human resources point of view, specialists and professionals who can perform effectively and responsibly in a diverse environment and market are highly sought-after,” she says.

 Prof Peng adds that China’s accession to the World Trade Organisation (WTO), and Hong Kong’s entry into the Closer Economic Partnership Arrangement (CEPA) with the mainland, intensifies the demand for professionals with international business knowledge and up-to-date skills.
 “Our master’s programme strives to build up much-needed marketing and international business expertise for the Hong Kong community and the mainland.
 We aim to equip students with critical skills for the marketing and international business domain.
 We want to boost Hong Kong’s competitiveness while complementing the development of China.”